-It remains to show ergodicity: for each eigenvalue $\xi \in E$ we have constructed an eigenfunction e{ξ} and we have shown that these form a complete set (that is, e{ξ} , $\xi \in E$, is an orthonormal basis).
-Hence (as each of these eigenfunctions belong to different eigenspaces), each eigenspace is one dimensional.
-In particular, the eigenspace to the eigenvalue 1 is one dimensional and the system is ergodic.
+It remains to show ergodicity: For each eigenvalue $\xi \in E$ we have constructed an eigenfunction e{ξ} and we have shown that these form a complete set (i.e. e{ξ} , $\xi \in E$, is an orthonormal basis).
+Hence (as different of these eigenfunctions belong to different eigenspaces) each eigenspace is one-dimensional.
+In particular the eigenspace to the eigenvalue 1 is one dimensional and the system is ergodic.

 Remark.
-Note that the proof relies (and only relies) on the characterizing properties of Besicovitch almost periodic points given in Proposition 4.2.
+Note that the proof relies (and only relies) on the characterizing properties of Besicovitch almost periodic points given in Proposition 3.2.

 The previous theorem shows that any Besicovitch almost periodic point is generic with respect to a (uniquely determined) measure.
 It may well be that different Besicovitch almost periodic points are generic with respect to different measures.
-Consider, for example, the full shift $X = \{0, 1\}^{\mathbb{Z}}$ with Tx(n) = x(n+1).
+Consider e.g. the full shift $X = \{0,1\}^{\mathbb{Z}}$ with Tx(n) = x(n+1).
 Then, any periodic element of X is Besicovitch almost periodic.
 Clearly, elements with different periods will not be generic with respect to the same measure.
 This motivates the following definition.

-Definition 4.5.
-(Generic Besicovitch almost periodic points) Let (X, G) be a dynamical system and let (B_n) be a Følner sequence on G. Then, for any invariant probability measure m on (X, G), we denote by Bap(X, G, m) the set of those Besicovitch almost periodic points which are generic with respect to m.
+Definition 3.5 (Generic Besicovitch almost periodic points).
+Let (X, G) be a dynamical system and (B_n) a Følner sequence on G. Then, for any invariant probability measure m on (X, G) we denote by Bap(X, G, m) the set of those Besicovitch almost periodic points which are generic with respect to m.